Deer Stalking Qualification – 1

 Assessment Centres usually offer assessment at venues around the country with published dates of events.

 The DSC1 assessment tests knowledge and skills in the following areas:

 - Stalking techniques and taking the shot.

 The DSC1 assessment has the following 5 modules:

 - Written.
 This has 50 multiple choice questions which are taken from a bank of written questions.
 To pass, at least 40 questions must be answered correctly.

 - Visual.
 Candidates are shown 20 images covering the 6 species of wild deer in the UK.
 The species and the sex have to be identified for each image, and both must be correct to gain a mark.
 To pass, candidates must obtain at least 16 marks out of the possible 20.

 - Game Meat Hygiene.
 This has 40 multiple choice questions taken from a bank of Wild Game Meat Hygiene questions.
 These cover areas such as recognising normal and abnormal behaviour, common diseases, signs of ill-health, possible sources of contamination and hygienic working techniques.
 There are also food hygiene questions on risks to human health, use of veterinary medicines on wild deer, food safety and notifiable diseases.
 To pass, at least 32 questions must be answered correctly.

 If you do not pass any of the 5 modules in the DSC1 assessment you will have to re-sit only those modules you did not pass.
-You can do such re-sits with any Assessment Center with their agreement; you do not have to use the Centre you are registered with.
-You can expect to have to pay a fee for a re-assessment, which must be completed within 3 years of the date of registering for DSC1.
+You can do such re-sits with any Assessment Centre with their agreement.
+You do not have to use the Centre you are registered with.
+You can expect to pay a fee for a re-assessment, which must be completed within 3 years of the date of registering for DSC1.